Aftershave is an indispensable tool for men who shave daily, especially those with mildly sensitive skin.

-Shaving isn’t always the most pleasant process in the world.
+And to be quite honest, we can’t blame them, either, as shaving isn’t always the most pleasant process in the world.

 As a side note, man-to-man – some women might find it strange that your junk smells like sandalwood or other manly fragrances.
 So, if you have a shot of getting lucky later today or tonight, we would advise you to probably not apply this beforehand…